dreamgrove/dreamgrove/content/feral/compendium.md

 - Sim yourself to see which leather armor slot best pairs with [Shadowflame-Tempered Armor Patch](https://www.wowhead.com/ptr-2/item=204710/shadowflame-tempered-armor-patch).
 If you refuse to sim, put it on cloak or bracers, whichever is lower item level for you.
 - Sim yourself for all non-embellished crafts on [Raidbots](https://www.raidbots.com/simbot/droptimizer).
 Rings are particularly notable early on due to them coming with a socket already applied.

 I would recommend holding your 1st craft for as long as possible.
 It's not unusual for blizzard to tune as late as during the first couple days of raid release.
-Of course, I can't stop you if you decide to craft early, but due note that you may craft suboptimally if you do so.
+Of course, I can't stop you if you decide to craft early, but do note that you may craft suboptimally if you do so.
 Would be a shame if snowball makers suddenly got a 100% buff.

 <br><div id="trinkets">